ollien/xtrace/README.md

 }
 ```

-If you don't want to use `fmt`, and just want to get this trace as a string, you can simply use `ReadNext` to get the next error in the trace.
+If you don't want to use `fmt` and just want to get this trace as a string, you can simply use `ReadNext` to get the next error in the trace.
 (Tracer also implements `io.Reader` if you prefer to use that.)

 ```go
 package main